Advanced Cardiovascular Consultants

 If your heartbeat feels particularly fast or irregular, you might have a type of arrhythmia called atrial fibrillation.
-At Advanced Cardiovascular Consultants in West Palm Beach, Palm Beach Gardens, and Jupiter, Florida, cardiologists Jyoti Mohanty, MD, and Suneet Kukreja, MD, and their team treat atrial fibrillation to reduce your risk of having a stroke.
+At Advanced Cardiovascular Consultants in West Palm Beach, Palm Beach Gardens, and Jupiter, Florida, cardiologists Jyoti Mohanty, MD, Narayn Pillai, MD, FACC, FSCAI, Suneet Kukreja, MD, and Matthew Klein, MD, and their team treat atrial fibrillation to reduce your risk of having a stroke.
 To find out more about atrial fibrillation and how to treat it, call Advanced Cardiovascular Consultants, or book an appointment online today.

 Atrial fibrillation is a specific type of arrhythmia characterized by quivers in the upper chambers of your heart, called the atria.
 As a result, blood moves to the lower chambers, or ventricles, ineffectively.